Get answers for your health queries from top Doctors for FREE!

 For the diagnosis, your urologist will inquire about your medical history and conduct a physical examination in the best urology hospitals.
 Your medical background and substance use will also be discussed.

-• An ultrasound examination of the bladder can be used to gauge how much pee remains in it after urinating by conducting a Cystoascopy.
+• An ultrasound examination of the bladder can gauge how much pee remains in it after urinating, followed by a Cystoascopy.

 • A computed tomography (CT) scan can help identify any obstructions to the passage of pee, such as stones.